Research Projects

 PIs: Ralf Rummer, Judith Schweppe

-Scientific Personnel: Luise Ende
+Scientific Staff: Luise Ende

-Duration: 2022–2026
+Duration: 2022–2025

 PIs: Anita Körner, Ralf Rummer

-Scientific Personnel: Charlotte Löffler, Saru Parajuli
+Scientific Staff: Charlotte Löffler, Saru Parajuli

-Duration: 2023–2026
+Duration: 2024–2027

 Completed Projects

 The work program of the current research project was twofold.
 On a methodical level, it aimed at establishing a comprehensive, state-of-the-art EEG laboratory in the University of Kassel’s Department of Psychology.
 To this end, a powerful research EEG system was installed, together with several sound-attenuating testing booths, in a newly renovated laboratory space.
 The project encompassed the creation, critical examination, and optimization of detailed data acquisition protocols as well as the practical training of qualified student assistants and the securing of necessary ethical approvals.
 These measures were then put to the test in the context of several EEG studies that have so far been conducted successfully in the established research laboratory.
 In terms of content, the project was concerned with the EEG-based investigation of sound-symbolic associations in the human brain, thereby targeting the neuronal basis of a historically disputed principle of the organization of human language.
-In an ongoing series of experiments, we analyze(d) the neuronal processing of sound-symbolically matching (vs. mismatching) object–sound pairs, concerning for example the pairing between different product categories and different fictional brand names (Glim & Hillje, in preparation).
+In an ongoing series of experiments, we analyze(d) the neuronal processing of sound-symbolically matching (vs. mismatching) object–sound pairs, concerning for example the pairing between different product categories and different fictional brand names (Glim & Hillje, 2024).
 In accordance with our hypotheses, information that followed sound-symbolic principles has (so far) been shown to be associated with a facilitation of neuronal processing—a finding suggesting that the concept of sound symbolism is deeply anchored in the human brain, rather than being merely a curious byproduct of the evolution of language.

 PI: Sarah Glim